The Ultimate Beginner’s Guide to Digital Marketing: 2026 Edition

 To start with, what is digital marketing?

-You don’t need to be on every platform to win today, but you do need to know these five things:
+You don’t need to be on every platform to win today, but as part of any Beginner’s Guide to Digital Marketing, you do need to know these five things:

 Content is still king, but the king is different.
 We are now living in a ‘vibe marketing’ world where authenticity outweighs high-budget production.